zosko/TestCocoaPod/README.md

 Click on File -> New -> File… and select “Header File” in the “Source” tab.

 ### Name Header File
-Name this file [ProjectName]-Bridging-Header.h
+Name this file Bridging.h

 ###  Locate Header File in Build Settings
 Open your project Build Settings and search for “Bridging”.
-Edit the key “Objective-C Bridging Header” to [ProjectName]/[ProjectName]-Bridging-Header.h.
+Edit the key “Objective-C Bridging Header” to project_name/project_name-Bridging-Header.h.

 ### Import pod
 You are now ready to add your imports into your Bridging-Header.h file for the pods you want to use.